 Check what you'll need to do to get your vessel ready to meet the new clean hull requirements.

-Short-stay vessels are those staying in New Zealand for less than 21 days, and only visiting approved ports of first arrival.
+Short-stay vessels are those staying in New Zealand for 20 days or less, and only visiting approved ports of first arrival.

 Most short-stay vessels are commercial vessels, including